Resident Garage Sale 'Pro' Offers Pointers

-PALMETTO BAY, FL, Feb.
-14, 2014 -- Long-time Palmetto Bay resident and veteran garage-sale enthusiast Judy Jones shares tips on how to make your next sale experience safer, smarter, and more enjoyable -- whether you're a buyer or seller.
-And Judy ought to know: "I have been going to garage sales and hosting garage sales most of my life -- it's my hobby..."
+PALMETTO BAY, FL, July 11, 2014 -- Long-time Palmetto Bay resident and veteran garage-sale enthusiast Judy Jones shares tips on how to make your next sale experience smarter, safer, and more enjoyable -- whether you're a buyer or seller.
+And Judy ought to know: "I have been going to garage sales and hosting garage sales most of my life.
+It's my hobby -- and passion!"

 Photo: Judy Jones (l) "shops" for a free tree for Arbor Day.
 Also pictured: Councilwoman Lindsay.

-Keep up with the Joneses by following Judy's latest tip:
+Keep up with the Joneses by following Judy's latest tips: